Rideshare Accident Injury Attorneys Monmouth County, NJ

 It is important to understand that for personal injury claims concerning rideshare accidents, insurance coverages take effect only in specific situations.
 For example, a personal injury claim involving a rideshare driver who has the App turned on but does not have a passenger can lead to a different legal claim than one involving a driver who is currently transporting passengers.

 Contact our West Long Branch Rideshare Accident Injury Attorneys Today

 At The Law Office of Chamlin, Rosen, Uliano & Witherington, our legal team believes the frequency of rideshare accidents will only rise as the popularity of services like Uber and Lyft continue to grow.
 We take pride in handling complex cases for clients in local New Jersey communities, including West Long Branch, Ocean, Asbury Park, Red Bank, Eatontown, Wall, Ocean County, Freehold, and all of Monmouth County.
 You can lean on our legal team, which is led by one of only 43 of 80,000 practicing NJ attorneys to have earned the distinction of being both a Certified Civil and Certified Criminal Trial Attorney by the Supreme Court of New Jersey.
 Our personal injury attorneys have both the experience and the knowledge to welcome complex cases which other firms may refuse.

-If you or a loved one has been injured in an accident involving an Uber, Lyft, or other rideshare service, contact our firm online or by calling our West Long Branch offices by dialing (732) 440-3950 today.
+If you or a loved one has been injured in an accident involving an Uber, Lyft, or other rideshare services, contact our firm online or by calling our West Long Branch offices by dialing (732) 440-3950 today.
 A legal representative will be standing by to discuss your unique case in a free and confidential consultation.